Azure/azure-sdk-for-java/sdk/purview/azure-analytics-purview-sharing/README.md

 ## Key concepts

-__Data Provider:__ A data provider is the individual who creates a share by selecting a data source that is registered in Microsoft Purview, choosing which files and folders to share, and who to share them with.
+__Data Provider:__ A data provider is the individual who creates a share by selecting a data source, choosing which files and folders to share, and who to share them with.
 Microsoft Purview then sends an invitation to each data consumer.

 __Data Consumer:__ A data consumer is the individual who accepts the invitation by specifying a target storage account in their own Azure subscription that they'll use to access the shared data.